 transcendent function, a new way of relating to the unconscious.
 In

-terms of analytical psychology the Porcelain Maiden would be a personification
+terms of analytical psychology the Porcelain Maiden would signify the anima, a personification

 the anima is integrated with consciousness, a new function surfaces

 that will mediate between conscious and unconscious.
-This is the transcendent
+This explains why the Golden Blackbird, as the transcendent

 Although the Porcelain Maiden and the Golden Blackbird